ttddee/Cascade/README.md

 ## Build

-To build the project on Windows, you will only have to install Qt manually.
+To build the project on Windows, you will have to install Qt and the Vulkan SDK manually.
 The rest is handled by vcpkg.

 Windows versions are compiled with MSVC 2019 64bit.